A Central Limit Theorem for Diffusion in Sparse Random Graphs

-Again using \eqref{eqn:220pm25jan21} we obtain that the sum in \eqref{eqn:221pm25jan21} almost surely uniformly converges for $t\leq t_0$, and this gives $\widetilde{Z}_{d,\theta,\ell}$ is continuous for each $(d,\theta,\ell)$.
-Now recall that we are interested in the case $\ell=d-\theta$.
+Now recall that we are interested in the case $\ell=d-\theta+1$.
 More particularly, we will derive a central limit theorem of the following quantity

-Note that from \eqref{eqn:satfeb22135pm} we know the limiting distribution of $\widetilde{M}_{d, \theta, d-\theta}(t)$, and therefore it will be sufficient to show that the contribution from the tail of \eqref{eqn:221pm25jan21} is negligible.
-To be precise let us define two terms and
+Note that from \eqref{eqn:satfeb22135pm} we know the limiting distribution of $\widetilde{M}_{d, \theta, d-\theta}(t)$, and therefore, it will be sufficient to show that the contribution from the tail of \eqref{eqn:106pm08feb21} is negligible.
+To be precise, let us define two terms (we ignore the contribution from $e^{-(d-\theta) t}$, which will always be bounded above by $1$) and

 In the following lemma we show that $\mathbb{E} \left[ \sup_{0\leq t\leq T} \left| \widetilde{R}_{\ell}(t)\right|\right]$, and $ \mathbb{E} \left[ \sup_{0\leq t\leq T} \left| \widehat{R}_{\ell}(t)\right|\right]$ converges to zero as $\ell\rightarrow \infty$ uniformly in $n$.